An attractive Grade II listed period farmhouse set in about 14 acres with a range of outbuildings.

 There is a further living room, currently being used as a children's playroom and back hallway with quarry tiles leading to a WC via a large cloakroom with access to the cellars.

 The first floor is split into two, with a passageway providing a link between the two parts.
-The main staircase leads to two double bedrooms, the master en suite and the family shower room.
+The main staircase leads to two double bedrooms, the principal en suite and the family shower room.
 A second staircase leading from the kitchen provides access to a further double room and en suite bedroom.

 Petsey Farm is set in about 14.66 acres of farmland offering good grazing with the River Tern providing a picturesque, natural boundary to the East.
 The farm is situated down a private driveway which continues around to the rear of the property where there is ample parking and access to the farm buildings.
 To the right of the house is a sizable garden laid to lawn.